-If organics processing capacity is available, this can include but is not limited to:
+If organics processing capacity is available:

-- 8A Support ICI and residential programs that promote organics diversion in the Region. - 8B Investigate the feasibility of accepting organics at suitable solid waste sites for on-site processing or transfer to a central facility.
+- 8A Work closely with member municipalities to investigate the feasibility for improving organic waste collection in the region from residents and the ICI sector. - 8B Investigate the feasibility of accepting organics at suitable solid waste sites for on-site processing or transfer to a central facility.
+Support or organize a waste reduction forum or workshop for targeted businesses.